Lizmark

-Juan Baños (December 18, 1950 – December 16, 2015) was a Mexican luchador enmascarado, or masked professional wrestler better known by the ring name Lizmark.
+Juan Baños (December 18, 1950 – December 16, 2015) was a Mexican professional wrestler better known by the ring name Lizmark.
 The name was taken from the German battleship Bismarck.
 He was a multiple-time champion, having held singles and tag team championships in both Empresa Mexicana de Lucha Libre / Consejo Mundial de Lucha Libre (EMLL/CMLL) and Asistencia Asesoría y Administración (AAA).
 In 2001, Lizmark was inducted into the Wrestling Observer Newsletter Hall of Fame.
 His nickname was El Geniecillo Azul, which is Spanish for "The Little Blue Genius".
 He has two sons who are also professional wrestlers, Lizmark, Jr. and El Hijo de Lizmark.

 Professional wrestling career

 Baños grew up in Acapulco, and started a career in hotel management.
 He was also into bodybuilding, winning the 1971 Mr. Acapulco and 1972 Mr. Guerrero competitions.
 He was trained to be a boxer by his uncle, and made his professional wrestling debut on March 14, 1976.
 He chose to wear a mask to hide his wrestling identity from his clients and co-workers at the Hilton Hotel.
 His ring name of "Lizmark" was inspired by the German battleship Bismarck he had been fascinated with since childhood.
 Lizmark quickly became one of the innovators in lucha libre, incorporating flashy, high flying moves into the matches, a style that is common today but in the 1970s was new and exciting.